-Machinery, transport equipment and chemicals are the EU's main exports to Canada.
+Machinery, transport equipment, and chemicals are the EU's main exports to Canada.
 Commercial services – mostly transport, travel, insurance and communication services – exceed €27 billion."
-Note: This data does not account for the recent Brexit or its impact on trade in the EU in the future.
+Note: This data does not account for Brexit or its impact on trade in the EU in the future.

 Public Contracts Between EU-Canadian Companies Just Got Easier